 When a parent/guardian attends school, the child care services for which they are eligible is determined by whether they are a full-time student or a part-time student.
 A student who is registered in school for full-time, as determined by the institution, will be given full-time child care services as long as they are otherwise eligible.
 A student who is registered in school for part-time, as determined by the institution, will be given half-time child care services if school attendance is the only criteria they meet, i.e., they are not also working.
-When a client is registered for less than 12 credit hours but has required labs, seminars or practicums for which they do not receive credit, staff may request a copy of their school schedule for consideration to receive part-time or fulltime child care services.
+When a client is registered for less than 12 credit hours but has required labs, seminars or practicums for which they do not receive credit, staff may request a copy of their school schedule for consideration to receive part-time or full-time child care services.
 Graduate schools consider a full-time student to be registered nine or more credit hours.
 Therefore, full-time child care may be authorized.
+Typically, 3-9 credit hours is considered part time unless otherwise determined by the school.
+12 or more credit hours is considered full time.
+When questionable, child care staff may as for further clarification.

-NOTE: Once determined eligible, the parent will be given 52 weeks of child care.
+NOTE: Once determined eligible, the parent will be given 12 months (52 weeks) of child care.